 This hike is for the adventurous, as it takes three days walking through the dense jungle before reaching the 1200 steps that take you to the city.
 It can be particularly tiresome during the rainy season, as there are a number of rivers to walk through and accommodation along the way is rustic.

 The land still belongs to the indigenous community who live in the area, permitting only official guides through the area for tourism.

 04 of 07

 Only a few hours away from Quito, Cotopaxi National Park is a popular hiking destination.
-Cotopaxi volcano is one of ten mountains in Ecuador over 5000m and the highest active volcano in the world.
+Cotopaxi volcano is one of ten mountains in Ecuador over 5000 meters and the highest active volcano in the world.

 05 of 07

 Located in Southern Peru, Colca Canyon is a popular tour from Arequipa.
-The canyon is the world's deepest, incredibly twice as deep as the Grand Canyon however, because the walls aren't as steep it is possible to hike down to Colca River.
+The canyon is the world's deepest, twice as deep as the Grand Canyon, but because the walls aren't as steep, it is possible to hike down to Colca River.

-A very manageable hike down in 2-3 hours, many hikers find the steep walls to be challenging, especially as some areas are quite unstable with lots of rocks and pebbles.
+A manageable hike down in 2 to 3 hours, many hikers find the steep walls to be challenging, especially as some areas are unstable with lots of rocks and pebbles.

-Below there are two resorts that offer hikers a dip in the pool before their hike back up.
-Many of those hikers opt to stay overnight and for those who cannot fathom climbing the steep walls, there are horses and mules available to take you back up.
+Below, there are two resorts that offer hikers a dip in the pool before the hike back up.
+Many of those hikers opt to stay overnight, and for those who cannot fathom climbing the steep walls, there are horses and mules available to take you back up.

 06 of 07